 Law & Ethics of Animal Testing

-Law & Ethics of Animal Testing explores the complex and oftentimes controversial regulatory framework that governs the use of animals in scientific experiments in biomedical research and in toxicity testing.
-Students will learn first-hand about the latest litigation and policy developments from experts who are at the forefront of this quickly evolving field.
+- Description: Law & Ethics of Animal Testing explores the complex and oftentimes controversial regulatory and policy framework that governs the use of animals in scientific experiments in biomedical research and in toxicity testing.
+Students will learn first-hand about the latest regulatory and policy developments from experts who are at the forefront of this quickly evolving field.
 Whether you are new to the topic or a seasoned veteran, this dynamic and fast-paced course will provide you with the tools and knowledge you need to become effective advocates, policy-makers, and analysts in this critically important area of law.